 CRUD Operations stands for Create, Read, Update and Delete, these are the basic functions of any database.
 In this tutorial I will teach how to perform CRUD in SQL Server.

-I will first create a Student Table where I will perform CRUD Operations.
+I will first create a Student Table to perform CRUD Operations.
 This table contains the information of students in a School.

 In the Object Explorer of SQL Server right click on the Databases node and select New Database.

-In the window that opens, give the Database name and press the OK button.
+On the new window that opens, give the Database name and press the OK button.

 |Column Name||Data Type||Allow Nulls||Properties|